dimsunlight/springrotation/README.md

 order to generate the 3 Kb block trees mentioned in Nimwegen et. al. 2021.
 The other things are meant to be assistive for conversions and other things; the write.trees file includes some simple code to write trees to the current directory, while the published_samps file repeats the basic trees and base block trees functions for published samples you might want to pull (just change the pubmed id).

+fix_negative_edge_lengths is something I found on the internet that may or may not be helpful when dealing with trees created by neighbor joining.
+The link to the original post by Le Nam is in the code file.